-The Director of Music leads a team of five full-time teaching staff (including the Head of Instrumental Music), an accompanist and performance coach, an administrator, an intern, and forty-three visiting instrumental teachers.
+The Director of Music leads a team of five full-time teaching staff, including the Head of Instrumental Music, an Assistant Director of Music, two teachers of music, an accompanist and performance coach, an administrator, an intern, and forty-three visiting instrumental teachers.
 Academic music is very strong: over the past three years virtually all candidates have achieved an A or A at A level.
 Pupils regularly proceed to Oxford and Cambridge and other leading universities to read music, and many have been awarded choral or organ scholarships.